-The main objective of the electrical engineering program is to prepare its students for either graduate study or research and development work in government or industrial laboratories.
-This objective is consistent with the Institute's mission since 1921 (as quoted on page 9).
-It accomplishes this by building on the core curriculum to provide a broad and rigorous exposure to the fundamentals (e.g., math, science, and engineering) of electrical engineering.
-EE's other program objectives are multiple.
-The program strives to maintain a balance between classroom lectures and laboratory and design experience, and emphasizes the problem-formulation, system-design, and solving skills that are essential to any engineering discipline.
-The program also strives to develop in each student self-reliance, creativity, teamwork ability, professional ethics, communication skills, and an appreciation of the importance of contemporary issues and lifelong intellectual growth.
+The electrical engineering option is designed to prepare its students for either graduate study or research and development work in government or industrial laboratories.
+It accomplishes this by building on the core curriculum to provide a broad and rigorous exposure to the fundamentals of electrical engineering.
+It strives to maintain a balance between classroom lectures and laboratory and design experience, and emphasizes the problem formulation and solving skills that are essential to any engineering discipline.
+The program also strives to develop in each student self-reliance, creativity, professional ethics, and an appreciation of the importance of continuing intellectual growth.

 Students electing this option will normally choose to take APh/EE 9 as a freshman-year elective.
 Freshmen interested in digital electronics might also consider taking EE/CS 51.
-Then, in the sophomore year, the formal study of electrical engineering will begin with semiconductor sensors and actuators, EE 40, and then the theory and laboratory practice of analog and digital electronics, EE 45 and EE/CS 51/52, respectively.
-The junior year features EE 111; a course on feedback control systems, EE 113 or CDS 110 a: an introduction to analog and digital communications, EE 160; and an analog electronics laboratory, EE 90.
-In the senior year, the student will take electromagnetic engineering, EE 151, and will also be asked to demonstrate his or her ability to formulate and carry out a design project through independent research or either a senior thesis, EE/CS 80 abc, or two courses selected from the senior project design laboratory, EE 91 ab, EE/CS 53, and CS/EE/ME 75 c.
+Then in the sophomore year, the formal study of electrical engineering will begin with the theory and laboratory practice of analog and digital electronics, EE 20 ab and EE/CS 51/52, respectively; and an introduction to solid-state sensors and actuators, EE 40.
+The junior year features EE 111; a course on feedback control systems, EE 113 or CDS 110 a; an introduction to analog and digital communications, EE 160; and an analog electronics laboratory, EE 90.
+In the senior year, the student will take electromagnetic engineering, EE 151; and will also be asked to demonstrate his or her ability to formulate and carry out a design project through an independent research or either a senior thesis, EE/CS 80 abc, or two courses selected from the senior project design laboratory, EE 91 ab, EE/CS 53, and CS/EE/ME 75 c.
 In addition, the student, especially in the senior year, will have a significant opportunity to take elective courses that will allow him/her to explore earlier topics in depth, or to investigate topics that have not been covered previously.
-(See the "suggested electives" section, page 204.)
+(See the "suggested electives" section, page 203.)